 - External Storage, like USB drives, can transfer data assets, raising concerns about data loss.

-The Universal Serial Bus (USB) is today the most used but not the only interface allowing communication between devices and computers.
+- The Universal Serial Bus (USB) is the most used peripheral port interface in device communication.

 - Centralized USB Management.